Search

 Butterboy, a bakery turned cafe, is more than your ordinary coffee spot in the metro.
 They host Drag Brunches and MerienDrags that feature some of the most talented, dazzling, jaw-dropping drag queens.

-“Kung ang naturo ko kay Hilder ay pagluluto, naturo sakin ni Hilder ang appreciation for Drag Race and everything Drag,” shares Jayson.
-He fondly recalls how he taught Hilder how to cook.
-Hilder began with sautéing vegetables first, then the next week it was ramen broth, until he tried making croissants and have been perfecting them ever since.
+“Kung ang naturo ko kay Hilder ay pagluluto, naturo sakin ni Hilder ang appreciation for Drag Race and everything Drag,” shared Jayson.
+He fondly recalled how he taught Hilder how to cook–Hilder began with sautéing vegetables first, then the next week it was ramen broth, until he tried making croissants.

 Since its launch date, the Drag Brunches and MerienDrag have been a huge success.
-But more than having a full house every Saturday, they’re also proud of being considered as a safe space and a brand that truly stands for the LGBTQ+ advocacy.
+But more than having a full house every Saturday and/or Sunday, they’re also proud of being considered as a safe space and a brand that truly stands for the LGBTQ+ advocacy.

 “From the start, gusto naming maging relatable.
-To do that, we have to be authentic and true to ourselves,” says Hilder, who mentions that the journey has been more rewarding than risky, especially since their customers and themselves have developed a relationship with the brand.
+To do that, we have to be authentic and true to ourselves,” said Hilder, who mentioned that the journey has been more rewarding than risky, especially since their customers and themselves have developed a deep relationship with the brand.

 “We didn’t decide na we will be a queer business.
 I guess, we’re really just gay!”
-Jayson notes.
-He adds that having safe spaces is critical, especially because there are only so few of them.
+Jayson noted.
+He added that having safe spaces is critical, especially because there are only so few of them.
 “Saan pa tayo magemeet?
 Saan tayo magiging masaya sa lugar na alam natin walang judgment?”

 Jayson also shared that they wanted to tap a different kind of audience–those who didn’t want to go out at night or those who were a little old to be hopping around bars and clubs.
 With Drag Brunches and MerienDrag happening during the day, it becomes accessible to people who prefer coffee, daylight, and most of all, coming home early.